mahroofpk/java-github-cicd-eks-terraform/README.md

 Building Docker Image using Dockerfile -
 `docker build -t java-backend:v1 .`

-Once the image is built, Verify by running `docker images`
+Once the image is built, Verify the image by running `docker images`

-Then run
+Run the application using docker image we've built.
 `docker run -p 8080:8080 java-backend:v1 --rm`

 - Test the application with
 http://localhost:8080/hello

 Expected output:
-Hello World!, Welcome to the Demo : V1
+`Hello World!, Welcome to the Demo : V1`

 -----------